rohit-m/mala-lingo/README.md

 1. Add the following environment variables to your `.env` file:
 ```
 SHEET_URLS=url1,url2,url3  # Comma-separated list of Google Sheets export URLs
+TABLE_NAME=name_of_supabase_table

+These should match, url1 to name_of_table1 enables having multiple sheets and multiple tables in the DB.
+This is brittle and is a WIP.
 ```

 2. The service will automatically start with your Docker environment: